 Feeling tired all of the time, increased isolation from coworkers, decreased productivity, crying spells, burying your emotions in unhealthy behaviors, and calling in sick can be signs of depression.
 If you have tried “powering through” and nothing seems to work, it is time to seek professional help.

-A psychiatrist, therapist, or other mental health professional can provide you with various coping mechanisms for dealing with your depression symptoms.
+A psychiatrist, therapist, or other mental health professionals can provide you with various coping mechanisms for dealing with your depression symptoms.

 It is also important to realize that you are not alone.
 In fact, as many as 1 in 20 workers are dealing with depression at work at any given time.